-You can use the Sleep and Charge function to charge certain USBcompatible external devices such as mobile phones or portable digital music players.
+You can use the Sleep and Charge function to charge certain USB-compatible external devices such as mobile phones or portable digital music players.
 Your computer can supply USB bus power (DC5V) to the compatible port even when the computer is turned OFF.
 "Power OFF" includes Sleep Mode, Hibernation Mode or shutdown state.

-To set USB Sleep and Charge feature, click Desktop -> Desktop Assist - > Tools & Utilities -> System Settings -> Sleep and Charge.
+To set USB Sleep and Charge feature, click Desktop -> DesktopAssist(in taskbar) -> Tools & Utilities -> System Settings -> Sleep and Charge.